 The Schedule 3 Problem

-Schedule 3 sets out out additional criteria that must be satisfied when a visa application is lodged in Australia, and where the applicant is not the holder of a substantive visa at the time of grant (ie. usually the applicant is in Australia and is the holder of a bridging visa or unlawful when the application is made in Australia and is also in Australia when the decision is made).
+You must satisfy the additional criteria set out by the Schedule when you lodge a visa application in Australia and you are not the holder of a substantive visa at the time of grant.
+The applicant will usually be on a bridging visa in Australia or unlawful when the application is made in Australia and is also in Australia when the decision is made.

 Faster Schedule 3 Refusals

-Immigration Case Officers are now quickly refusing visas based solely on Schedule 3 criteria not being met – they are not necessarily looking at other substantive criteria.
+Immigration Case Officers are now quickly refusing visas based solely on failure to meet Schedule 3 criteria.
+They are not necessarily looking at other substantive criteria.
 So if you have lodged an application while holding a bridging visa, don’t expect that your case will remain un-opened for the usually long period.
-Its more likely your case will be dealt a quick refusal by case officers.
+However, its more likely the case officers will quickly refuse your case.

 Harsher Schedule 3 Decisions

-Immigration Case Officers are not required to ask you to make submissions as to why Schedule 3 criteria are not met or why Schedule 3 criteria should be waived.
+Immigration Case Officers are not required to ask you to make submissions for failing to meet Schedule 3 criteria or why the criteria should be waived.
 They can simply refuse the application without referring back to you.
-This means you should seek to address Schedule 3 Criteria in detailed submissions as quickly as possible.
+This means you should seek to address the criteria in detailed submissions as quickly as possible.

 Confusing Schedule 3 Terminology

 Call me to discuss how to respond in your case and book now for a consultation!